10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 A Woman Suffering From Lack of Sleep Yawning.

-As these studies show, sufficient sleep is crucial to successful weight loss.
-Not sleeping enough means our metabolism slows down, we use less energy, we become more insulin resistant, and we have more cravings for food.
+As these studies highlight, sufficient sleep is crucial for successful weight loss.
+Without adequate sleep, our metabolism slows down, we use less energy, we become more insulin resistant, and food cravings intensify.
+These conditions are the exact opposite of those that support healthy and sustainable weight loss.

 Key Point: Sufficient daily sleep is critical for any weight loss plan.